groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/implement-groupdocs-annotation-java-user-roles/_index.md

 > **Why this matters:** The `Role` enum controls what each user can do.
 An EDITOR can modify the annotation, while a VIEWER can only view it.

-### Step 2: Configuring Area Annotations
+### Step 2: configuring area annotations

+**What is an area annotation and how do you bind role‑aware replies to it?**
-Area annotations highlight a region of the document.
-We’ll attach the previously created replies so the role logic is enforced.
+An area annotation highlights a rectangular region on a page.
+After you create the visual annotation, you attach the previously built `Reply` objects so that the role logic is enforced whenever a user interacts with the highlighted area.

+The `AreaAnnotation` class defines the shape, color, and style of the highlighted region.

 ```java
 import com.groupdocs.annotation.models.Rectangle;